zladx/LADX-Disassembly/README.md

 - azlf-r1.gbc (French, v1.1) `
 md5: 68242187b65166b5f8225b20e2021659`

+Additionnaly, a wiki includes a [high-level overview of the game engine](https://github.com/zladx/LADX-Disassembly/wiki/Game-engine-documentation), and technical informations on the [data formats used](https://github.com/zladx/LADX-Disassembly/wiki/Maps-data-format) throughout the game.

 ## Usage

 1. Install Python 3 and [rgbds](https://github.com/rednex/rgbds#1-installing-rgbds) (version >= 0.4.0 required);
 2. `make all`.

 This will build both the games and their debug symbols.
-Use [BGB](https://github.com/zladx/LADX-Disassembly/wiki/Tooling-for-reverse-engineering#bgb) to load the debug symbols into the debugger.
+Once built, use [BGB](https://github.com/zladx/LADX-Disassembly/wiki/Tooling-for-reverse-engineering#bgb) to load the debug symbols into the debugger.

 ## How to contribute